- ホーム

 Amelie Noack

 Part 5.
-Ethics and supervision
+Ethics and Group Supervision

 Chapter 14.
-Is group supervision ethical?
+Is Group Supervision Ethical?

 Frances Griffiths

 Chapter 15.
-Group supervision, ethics and the influence of culture
+Group Supervision, Ethics and the Influence of Culture

 Margaret Smith